 Service operation name: Nupf_EventExposure_Subscribe

-Description: This service operation is used by an NF to subscribe to UPF event exposure notifications e.g. for the purpose of UPF data collection on a specified PDU Session or for all PDU Sessions of one UE, group of UE(s) or any UE.
+Description: This service operation is used by an NF to subscribe or modify a subscription to UPF event exposure notifications e.g. for the purpose of UPF data collection on a specified PDU Session or for all PDU Sessions of one UE or any UE.

 Input, Required: NF ID, Target of Event Reporting, (set of) Event ID(s) defined in clause 5.2.26.2.1, Notification Target Address (+ Notification Correlation ID), Event Reporting Information defined in Table 4.15.1-1.